Technical Studies - Journeyworker

 - Complete application form and submit with fee (fee waiver may apply if previously submitted)

 - Complete Accuplacer entrance assessment to determine placement (waiver may apply with acceptable alternative test scores and/or postsecondary degree completion)

-- Complete admissions interview with a WITC counselor (above requirements should be completed prior to interview)
+- Complete admissions meeting with a WITC counselor (above requirements should be completed prior to meeting)

 Work Experience.
 Action Plan.
 Team Player.